 Optimization of risk factors is essential for secondary prevention of stroke in order to improve outcomes from the principal event.

 The differential of stroke in general, as well as one that involves the anterior cerebral artery, include metabolic, hypoglycemia, infectious (fever, sepsis), cardiovascular (e.g., syncope), migraines, tumors, abscess, neuromuscular, and varied neuropsychiatric conditions.
 Clinicians should adopt strategies to reduce the likelihood of missing the diagnosis in a narrow time window in stroke cases given the time-sensitive nature of its acute treatment.
 A suggested approach includes suspecting stroke in the context of acute-onset neurological symptoms, increased clinician awareness of uncommon stroke syndromes, and the performance of a systematic neurological exam to better determine the nature of the problem.

 In-hospital mortality of anterior cerebral artery stroke patients can range between 0 and 7.8%.
 This is lower than the 17.3% found for patients with MCA stroke in one of the studies evaluating patients with ACA stroke.
-Case series show a favorable prognosis for patients, with up to 68% of patients in one series had a modified Rankin scale score of 2 or less at discharge.
+Case series show a favorable prognosis for patients, with up to 68% of patients in one series having a modified Rankin scale score of 2 or less at discharge.

 With regards to specific deficits, studies suggest that aphasias from ACA infarcts tend to improve within a short period, in contrast with those resulting from MCA territory lesions.
 Infarct size has been found to show a poor correlation with functional recovery.